-Sector members acknowledge and agree that they and the sector may be held jointly and severally liable for discarding legal sized fish, misreporting, and Annual Catch
+Sector members acknowledge and agree that they and the sector may be held jointly and severally liable for discarding legal sized fish, misreporting, and Annual Catch may be jointly and severally liable, will be the sole responsibility of the individual

-- severally liable for discarding legal sized fish, misreporting, and An Entitlement (ACE) overages as specified in Federal regulations. - 40
+Entitlement (ACE) overages as specified in Federal regulations.

-41 Sector members agree that violations by an individual member, for which all members
+41 Sector members agree that violations by an individual member, for which all members imposed by the Sector and/or the National Marine Fisheries Service.